dataguides/dataguides.github.io/_posts/2013-11-19-r-linear-regression.md

 When performing linear regression, we have several assumptions to check:

-**Linearity**: There is a linear relationship between the independent and dependent variables.
+**1. Linearity**: There is a linear relationship between the independent and dependent variables.
 (The mean of the Y values is accurately modeled by a linear function of the X values)
 {: .notice}

-**Normality of the Errors:**: The random error term is assumed to have a normal distribution with a mean of zero.
+**2. Normality of the Errors**: The random error term is assumed to have a normal distribution with a mean of zero.
 {: .notice}

-**Homoscedasticity**: The random error term is assumed to have a constant variance.
+**3. Homoscedasticity**: The random error term is assumed to have a constant variance.
 {: .notice}

-**Independence of the Errors**: The errors are independent of each other.
+**4. Independence of the Errors**: The errors are independent of each other.
 {: .notice}

-**No Perfect Multicollinearity**: There is no **perfect** collinearity between independent variables (for multiple linear regression).
+**5. No Perfect Multicollinearity**: (For multiple linear regression) There is no **perfect** collinearity between independent variables.
 {: .notice}
 <br />
 Let's look at these one-by-one.